beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 uses an 8-bit authentication tag and "CCM" which uses a 16-bit authentication tag.
 Both use the default hash, SHA-256.

-In addition to authenticated cipher suites, completely anonymous Diffie-Hellman cipher suites exist to provide communications in which neither party is authenticated.
-This mode is vulnerable to man-in-the-middle attacks and is therefore unsafe for general use.
-These cipher suites MUST NOT be used by TLS implementations unless the application layer has specifically requested to allow anonymous key exchange.
-Anonymous key exchange may sometimes be acceptable, for example, to support opportunistic encryption when no set-up for authentication is in place, or when TLS is used as part of more complex security protocols that have other means to ensure authentication.
-The following specifications provide "DH_anon" key exchange cipher suites:
-AES-GCM [RFC5288], ARIA-GCM [RFC6209], and CAMELLIA-GCM [RFC6367].

 All cipher suites in this section are specified for use with both TLS 1.2 and TLS 1.3, as well as the corresponding versions of DTLS.
 (see {{backward-compatibility}})

-Note that using non-anonymous key exchange without actually verifying the key exchange is essentially equivalent to anonymous key exchange, and the same precautions apply.
-While non-anonymous key exchange will generally involve a higher computational and communicational cost than anonymous key exchange, it may be in the interest of interoperability not to disable non-anonymous key exchange when the application layer is allowing anonymous key exchange.

 New cipher suite values are assigned by IANA as described in
 {{iana-considerations}}.

+### Unauthenticated Cipher Suites

+All unauthenticated connections MUST NOT be offered or negotiated unless the application layer has explicitly requested so, as they are vulnerable to man-in-the-middle attacks and unsafe for general use.
+This includes anonymous cipher suites as well as trust on first use connections via authenticatable cipher suites.

+Endpoints needing to negotiate unauthenticated connections SHOULD use raw public keys which are exchanged and temporarily trusted on first connection.
+(see {{RFC7250}}) Another OPTIONAL method to negotiate unauthenticated connections is to use a standard ECDHE_ECDSA cipher suite, but without validation of the certificate chain or any of its contents.
+These procedures provide an unauthenticated connection with a certificate which SHOULD be used to verify that subsequent connection attempts are to the same peer.
+Note that using non-anonymous key exchange without actually verifying the key exchange is essentially equivalent to anonymous key exchange, and the same risks apply.

+Unauthenticated connections may sometimes be acceptable, for example, to support opportunistic encryption when no set-up for authentication is in place, or when TLS is used as part of more complex security protocols that have other means to ensure authentication.
+While non-anonymous key exchange will generally involve a higher computational and communicational cost than anonymous key exchange, it is likely in the interest of interoperability to not disable non-anonymous key exchange when the application layer is allowing anonymous key exchange.

+The following specifications provide "DH_anon" key exchange cipher suites:
+AES-GCM [RFC5288], ARIA-GCM [RFC6209], and CAMELLIA-GCM [RFC6367].

 ## The Security Parameters